 - Proven to kill Bermuda grass weed within 21 days

 - Safe for use on tall fescue and zoysia lawns

 - Works best and fast with a surfactant

 Although Fusilade II took about 9 days to start working, it killed all the Bermuda grass I was targeting along the edges of my lawn (the weed was damaging the straight lawn edge I had struggled to maintain).

 The results started to show after 9 days – yellowing of foliage, stunted growth, and general weakening of the Bermuda grass shoots.
 Complete death of the weed occurred after around 21 days.

-The active ingredient in Fusilade II is Fluazifop-p-butyl, a selective herbicide used as a post-emergent for the control of many annual and perennial grass weeds.
+The active ingredient in Fusilade II is Fluazifop-p-butyl, a selective herbicide used as a post-emergent to control many annual and perennial grass weeds.

-This herbicide is great for controlling grassy weeds not only in lawns but also in ornamental grasses, flower beds, golf courses, driveways and other landscaping areas.
+This herbicide is great for controlling grassy weeds in lawns and in ornamental grasses, flower beds, golf-course turfs, driveways, and other landscaping areas.

 This weed killer is safe for use on common Bermuda grass weeds in tall fescue and zoysia.
 Do not apply on fescue lawns in the summer.